arctern-io/arctern-docs/doc-en/source/restful/api/function/query.md

     Parameter description:

-    - `sql`: 待执行的 SQL 查询语句。
+    - `sql`: The SQL query statement to execute.
-    - `collect_result`: 可选参数，默认值为 1。
+    - `collect_result`: Optional parameter; default value is "1".
-        - 1: 将 SQL 语句的查询结果用 JSON 格式返回。
+        - 1: Returns the SQL query result in JSON.
-        - 0: 仅在后台执行查询语句不返回执行结果。
+        - 0: Runs the query only in backend and doesn't return a result.

 ## Request example

 ### Python

-The example uses Python's `requests` library to call `Arctern RESTful API`.
+Examples in this article use Python's `requests` library.
 Run the following command to install `requests`:

 ```bash
 pip install requests
 ```

-Here is an example of calling the `query` API:
+Sample code:

 ```python
 import requests